 There are essentially 2 peak periods of the year that this Walleye fishery becomes very productive: Early spring during the pre-spawn phase and late summer/early fall before the cooler weather approaches.

 The third week of March to the beginning of May is a good window of opportunity to target the pre-spawn fish.
 Once the water temperature starts to warm greater than 35F the Walleye start to migrate in.
 During this period larger populations of Walleye tend to reside in the Canadian section of river as they travel from the upper section of Lake Roosevelt.
 Walleye spawn once the water temperature reaches between 43-50F.
 Once the spawn is completed the migratory fish will start to move back down river.
-Walleye require gravel and sandy areas to spawn, which makes the section of river between the Robson Bridge and the old Robson Ferry Ramp optimum spawning habitat and an excellent area to pursue them.
+Walleye require gravel and sandy areas to spawn, which makes the section of river between the Robson Bridge and the old Robson Ferry Ramp optimum spawning habitat.
+Please note: There is a fishing closure from March 1st to June 3oth on a stretch of river near Robson.
+The closure is from the Old Robson Ferry Landing downstream to a sign on the south river bank, approx. 950m from the CPR bridge.
+However, fishing directly up river from the Old Robson Ferry Landing is an excellent area to pursue these Walleye.

 In the early spring months the water level on the Columbia River is low as spring freshet hasn’t occurred yet.
 High river flows typically start in mid-May.
 The water conditions from Robson to the dam are more like lake conditions rather than a river.
 Due to the slower-moving water in this area an angler doesn’t require a high-powered boat.
 A 14-foot aluminum boat powered with a 9.9hp is adequate for the section of river above the Robson boat launches.
 The section below Robson requires a boat with much more power as the river current becomes stronger.